cyber4s-4/pokedex-oriamram-yuvron/README.md

 mongoUrl = URL
 ```

-The url is already waiting for you (Idan / Dima) in a DM via Slack.
+The url is already waiting for you (Idan / Dima) in a DM via Slack (From Yuval Ron).

 ---